raspberrypilearning/lego-data-dash/en/step_7.md

 --- /task ---

-The first part of our code imports the libraries we will need, and sets up our motor as an input.
+The first part of our code imports the libraries we will need, and sets up our motor as an input as well as a force sensor to use as a button which will select whether the time is am or pm.
+We'll also connect some LEDs to show which one is currently selected.

 --- task ---